j4w8n/supakit/README.md

 ```

 > By default SvelteKit sets `httpOnly` and `secure` to `true`, and `sameSite` to `lax`.
-> Supakit relies on the `httpOnly` value to be `true` for better cookie security.
-Typescript will show an error if you try to pass it in.
+> Supakit relies on the `httpOnly` value to be `true` for better cookie security; and typescript will show an error if you try to pass it in.

 #### Custom Cookies
-If you need to set your own cookies, you can import `supabaseConfig` on the client-side or by using `event.locals.cookie_options` on the server-side to get cookie options.
+If you need to set your own cookies, you can grab options with `supabaseConfig` on the client-side or by using `event.locals.cookie_options` on the server-side.

 Examples:
 ```ts